DIGITAL MYXOID CYST

 Is a digital myxoid cyst hereditary?

-Digital myxoid cysts are not hereditary.
+Digital myxoid cysts are not passed from one generation to the other.

 What does a digital myxoid cyst look like?